TheTypoMaster/gray.net.au/posts/2009/10/01/Letters_to_Council.rst

    colour and not fit to drink.
 #.
 Our lavatory seat is broken in half and is now in three pieces.
 #.
 I want to complain about the farmer across the road, every morning
-   at 6:00am his *censored*wakes me up and its now getting too much for me.
+   at 6:00am his cock wakes me up and its now getting too much for me.
 #.
 The man next door has a large erection in the garden, which is
    unsightly and dangerous.